openedx/edx-platform/doc/public/course_data_formats/drag_and_drop/drag_and_drop_input.rst

 that targets on draggables are smaller than the actual parent draggable.
 Technically this is not necessary, but from the usability perspective it is desirable.

+3.)
+You can have targets on draggables only in the case when there are base targets defined (base targets are attached to the base image).

+If you do not have base targets, then you can only have a single level of nesting (draggables on the base image).
+In this case the client side will be reporting (x,y) positions of each draggables on the base image.

 Correct answer format
 ---------------------